-Adil is particularly interested in emissions of methane from landfill sites in the UK.
-Methane is an extremely potent greenhouse gas, with global concentrations currently on the increase.
-While sources of methane are generally well known however, the individual contribution of each source to the global methane budget remains highly uncertain.
-Methane concentration is now over twice as high in greater than its stable concentration over the past 800 000 years before the onset of the industrial revolution.
+Adil has been particularly interested in facility scale anthropogenic methane emission sources in the UK and western Europe, such as gas extraction sites or cattle farms.
+Methane is an extremely potent greenhouse gas, with global background on the increase.
+While sources of methane are generally well known, the individual contribution of each source to the global methane budget remains highly uncertain.
+Background atmospheric methane mole fraction is now over twice as high than pre-industrial levels, observed up to 800 000 years in the past.

 Cattle are a significant anthropogenic source of biogenic methane